Forsand Municipality

-Forsand is a former municipality in Rogaland county, Norway.
-The 780 km2 municipality existed from 1871 until 2020 when it was merged into Sandnes municipality.
-It was located in the traditional district of Ryfylke.
-The administrative centre of the municipality was the village of Forsand.
-Other villages in the municipality included Lysebotn, Øvre Espedal, Oanes, Kolabygda, and Fløyrli.
+Forsand is a borough in Sandnes and former municipality in Rogaland county, Norway.
+The burough centre is the village of Forsand, and other villages are Lysebotn, Øvre Espedal, Kolabygda, and Fløyrli.

-Forsand municipality surrounded the famous Lysefjorden and it was located on the east side of the Høgsfjorden.
-In 1999, evidence of a population here dating back to around 7500 BC was located.
+The borough had a population of 1,030 people in 2026.
+Forsand surrounds the famous Lysefjorden and it was located on the east side of the Høgsfjorden.
+In 1999, evidence of a population here dating back to around 7500 BC was uncovered.